khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 48
+#### <ins>**Halting problem**</ins>
+In computer science, a halting problem is defined as there’s no such algorithm or technique by which we can predict that either a program will infinitely run or will stop.
+In turing complete language we face this problem and is named as Halting Problem.
+It is also mentioned in the Ethereum whitepaper.

 ### Day 47
 #### <ins>**Etherum messages**</ins>
 Ethereum messages are the data sent and received by the contracts or a transaction it self.
 They can used to pass data between two accounts.
 Can be initiated by the transactions or contracts